ovelindstrom/archetype-miredot/README.md

 - baseUrl: A domain name to use as a base for the API documentation.
 Normally where you deploy your service.

-To create an empty MireDot project from scratch just to familiarize yourself with the concept, just stand in a directory that does not contain a pom.xml and run the same command.
+To create an empty Miredot project from scratch just to familiarize yourself with the concept, just stand in a directory that does not contain a pom.xml and run the same command.

 Then go to http://www.miredot.com/price/ and start your free trial.
 Open-source projects can request a free commercial key at support@miredot.com.
+When you have obtained your license you can copy paste it in the Miredot plugin configuration section of your pom.
+Using this archetype your pom will include instructions on where to copy paste your license.

-For the usage of MireDot see http://miredot.com/docs/.
+For the usage of Miredot see http://miredot.com/docs/.

 The README.md of the generated archetype contains information about customized html files.

-All MireDot properties are (c) of Qmino.
+All Miredot properties are (c) of Qmino.